mikhailshilkov/mikhailio-docpad/src/documents/2018/08/serverless-cold-start-war/index.html.md

 This procedure takes time, so the latency of the application event handling increases.
 To avoid doing this for every event, the specialized worker will be kept intact for some period of time.
-When another event comes it, this worker will stand available to process it as soon as possible.
+When another event comes in, this worker will stand available to process it as soon as possible.
 This is a "warm start":

 ![Warm Start](/warmstart.png)